thisisarchimedes/Groot/TestList.md

 [] Interface test to make sure we know how to work with the strategy contract

-## Tx Broadcaster (Seperate process)
-[] Can sign a tx with the correct key (KMS)
-[] Send URGENT from Urgent key and NORMAL from Normal key [] Simulate transaction and report invalid without broadcasting it [] Can broadcast an invalid transaction (test pass simulation) and report when tx failed after broadcasting [] Hold transaction status in a presistant storage: pending in mempool, success, failed [] Can re-broadcast if tx failed because PRC provider is down [] Can set priority level "fees" for a transaction normal/urgent based on current network conditions [] Can dedup transaction.
-If it gets the same transaction twice.
-Should also look at pending and successful tx

 ## Acceptance Testing
 [] Check that end of cycle works